Educational Equity

 Tribal Consultation

-Tribal Consultation is required for some districts by the federal Every Student Succeeds Act (ESSA).
+Tribal consultation is required for some districts by the federal Every Student Succeeds Act (ESSA).
 These trainings are produced and delivered by OSPI’s Office of Native Education.
 School directors, superintendents, and any other staff at school districts that are required to perform tribal consultation under Title VI of the federal Every Student Succeeds Act must take and certify the completion of tribal consultation training.